-As you get older, you might notice that maintaining your usual weight becomes more difficult.
+As you get older, maintaining your usual weight becomes more difficult.
 In fact, many women gain weight around the menopause transition.
 Menopause weight gain isn't inevitable or forever, however.

-You can reverse course by paying attention to healthy-eating habits and leading an active lifestyle.
+You can reverse course by focusing on healthy eating habits and leading an active lifestyle.

 WHAT CAUSES MENOPAUSE WEIGHT GAIN?